C-card packs are still available from pharmacy outlets.

 These are the only way to protect you and your partner against Sexually Transmitted Infections (STIs).
-The C-Card scheme is designed for you – to make getting free condoms, femidoms and dams easy and hassle free.
+The C-Card scheme is designed for you – to make getting free condoms, femidoms and lube easy and hassle free.

 Getting a C-Card doesn’t mean that you have to have sex – and just because someone has a C-Card doesn’t mean that they are having sex either!
 It is about getting clued up on safer sex and how to look after yourself for when you are ready – whenever that is.